Date: Thursday, March 2, 2023

 2) Describe the strengths and limitations of treatment-oriented workbooks.

 3) Explain why workbooks are used as an addendum to and nested within treatment but not as the primary means of treatment.

 4) Explain and describe essential psychoeducational and cognitive-behavioral concepts used in the treatment of adolescent sexually abusive or problematic behavior.

 5) Use the Stages of Accomplishment workbooks in their treatment of adolescents who have engaged in sexually abusive behavior.

 The training session starts at 11:00 am Eastern Time and runs until 3:30 pm.
 The charge is $120.
 Each registration includes a certificate, whether it be for CE credits hours or for attendance.
 To be eligible for a certificate, you must attend the entire live training and complete an evaluation form within 24 hours following the live event.

 We can refund your training fee up to 24 hours prior to the start of the training.

 Continuing Excellence, LLC is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 Continuing Excellence, LLC maintains responsibility for this program and its content.

-Treating Intellectually Disabled Adolescents with Sexual Behavior Problems has been approved by NBCC for NBCC credit.
-Continuing Excellence is solely responsible for all aspects of the program.
-NBCC Approval No. SP-3942.
+Using the Stages of Accomplishment Workbooks to Enhance Effective Practice has been approved by NBCC for NBCC credit.
+Continuing Excellence, LLC is solely responsible for all aspects of the program.
+NBCC Approval No. SP-3964.